kaniwu/iot_cloud/README.md

 5. Start Tomcat Server
 6. Start Service

+The above is a must.
+Besides, you may need Nginx+KeepAlive, dubbo-admin, redis, mysql, HBase

 ## 2.License
 1. This code is for learning and communication.
 2. Rights Reserved, Not for commercial use.